druiw/Sonara/README.md

 IN DEVELOPMENT

 - Gets users current song playing in spotify
-- Displays the lyrics to the song playing as well
+- Displays the lyrics to the current song playing
+- Search for an artist
+- Display that artist's followers & top tracks
+- Choice to skip song if the user has Spotify Premium

 ## Screenshots